 Some of the requirements may be satisfied by equivalent courses.
-No courses taken to satisfy Mechanical or Aerospace program requirements may be taken on a pass/fail or audit basis with the exception of courses taken in spring semester 2020 and certain exceptions for fall semester 2021.
+No courses taken to satisfy Mechanical or Aerospace program requirements may be taken on a pass/fail or audit basis with the exception of courses taken in spring semester 2020 and certain exceptions for fall 2020.
+Spring 2021 semesters.
 Students entering the Department are expected to meet the requirements for the 1st year established by the School of Engineering and Applied Science.